-The property (\ref{des4}) is a conjecture of Gross--Prasad and Rallis (GPR), which was proven in general by \cite[Appendix B]{GI2}.
-Note that for $\bphi\in\Phi_\temp(G)$, the $L$-function $L(s,\bphi,\Ad)$ is regular in the half-plane $\re(s)>0$, so that $\bphi$ is generic by (\ref{des4}).
+The property (\ref{des4}) is a conjecture of Gross--Prasad and Rallis (GPR), which was proven in general in \cite[Appendix B]{GI2}.
+Note that if $\bphi\in\Phi_\temp(G)$, then the $L$-function $L(s,\bphi,\Ad)$ is regular in the half-plane $\re(s)>0$, so that $\bphi$ is generic by (\ref{des4}).

 In the rest of this section, we explain the desiderata of $L$-packets more precisely for symplectic and special orthogonal groups, which will be assumed in the rest of this paper.